Makikilani Plaza

 No analysis available

-The remarks directly provide the lease expiration date.
-The most specific and recent year mentioned is 2029, so that is the lease expiry year.
+The lease expiration is explicitly stated in multiple remarks.
+The consistent and most specific year mentioned is 2029, so that is the lease expiry year.

 No analysis available